arp242/arp242.net/_posts/2020-01-27-colour-design.markdown

 {:class="x"}
 **Minimize colour usage for highest effectiveness**

+Colours add an extra information dimension to text, but just as too much text will overwhelm, so will too many colours.
+It just looked cluttered, rather than organized.

+There are no hard rules on what is "too many colours"; it depends on what information you want to convey: if you want to direct attention, then fewer is probably better.
+If you want to group, then it can be okay to use more colours.

 {:class="x"}
 **Decide what to use colours for**

+Mixing usages isn't uncommon.

 Group information: many colors *might* be okay.